-Your Financial Guide to Moving to a New State
+Financial Guide to Moving Out of State

 If you’re considering moving to a new state, you’re not alone.
 The Census Bureau reports that approximately 7.6 million Americans moved to a different state within the U.S. in 2018-19, which is 1.5% of the population.
 Whether it’s the call of the wild or the call of Madison Avenue, there are many factors to consider when moving to a new state, including the employment outlook, housing market, tax considerations and proximity to family and friends.
 The best thing you can do is to arm yourself with information so you can make the right decisions when planning your move.

 What to Do Before Moving to Another State

 If you're considering a move to a new state, find out how much it costs to live there.
 Seeing how your current state stacks up against your new state will help you determine what kind of salary you need in the new location to maintain your current lifestyle, as well as transportation and housing costs, employment outlook, industry salary averages and more.